SchlossLab/schlosslab.github.io/_labbies/coden.md

 github: megancoden
 ---

 I'm pursuing a double major in Computer Science and Molecular, Cellular, and Developmental Biology.
-I am interested in developing machine learning models that can predict the severity of _C. difficile_ infection.
+I am interested in developing machine learning models that can predict the severity of _C. difficile_ infections.